 On the north and west frontiers of the empire, where wild tribes threatened to raid, lines of fortresses guarded Hittite territory.
 The garrisons of these fortresses must have been permanent troops, rather than those mustered for a particular campaign.
 These garrison troops were probably made up of mercenaries, at least in part.

-In the accounts of the victories and conquests of Hittite kings there is a complete absence of lust for torture and cruelty which characterised the annals of the Assyrian kings
+In the accounts of the victories and conquests of Hittite kings there is a complete absence of lust for torture and cruelty which characterized the annals of the Assyrian kings

 There was no Hittite navy; this is somewhat surprising as they possessed territories in Cyprus, and trade extensively with that island.